software-tools-books/js4ds/_en/testing.md

 ```
 {: title="src/testing/standalone.js"}

-And here is the application code we've extracted to be tested:
+And here is the application code we've extracted into `server.js`
+so that we can test it:

 ```js
 const express = require('express')